martinescardo/ExactRealNumberComputationInHaskell/README.md

 ## Quantification over the unit interval

-This is essentially Berger's 1990 algorithm.
-(See [Seemingly impossible functional programs](https://math.andrej.com/2007/09/28/seemingly-impossible-functional-programs/) and/or page 15, Remark 4.8 of [this paper](https://lmcs.episciences.org/693/pdf).)
+This is essentially Berger's 1990 algorithm in his PhD thesis.
+(See also [Seemingly impossible functional programs](https://math.andrej.com/2007/09/28/seemingly-impossible-functional-programs/) and/or page 15, Remark 4.8 of [this paper](https://lmcs.episciences.org/693/pdf).)
 We exploit that every number in `I=[-1,1]` can be represented using digits `-1` and `1` only.
 Hence we only check such sequences of digits.
 ```haskell